gazebosim/docs/architecture.md

 ## Backend server process

-Ignition gazebo is responsible for loading plugins in the backend, referred to as systems.
+Ignition Gazebo is responsible for loading plugins in the backend, referred to as systems.
 The server runs an entity-component system architecture (see [Ignition Gazebo terminology](https://ignitionrobotics.org/api/gazebo/4.2/terminology.html)).
 The backend will usually have multiple systems responsible for everything in the simulation – computing physics, recording logs, receiving user commands, etc.